 How do I access the maps I've downloaded?

 Once you've download a map area that area will simply be available, even when your phone is out of range or in airplane mode.
 You don't need to do anything special, just use the app as if you had service.
 You will see a box indicating the map areas that you've successfully downloaded.
-To delete downloaded maps from your phone, go to your profile, then tap on the gear icon, and then tap on Map Downloads.
+To delete downloaded maps from your phone, go to Settings and then tap on Map Downloads.
 From here you can manage your downloaded maps.

 Any tips for extending my phone's battery?

-6. Turn off your phone at night.
-Many people like to use their phone to take photos during the day.
-But at night, there's no reason to keep your phone on.
+Turn off your phone at night.
+Many people use their phone to take photos during the day.
+But there's not much reason to keep your phone on at night.

 How do I add my own destination to the app?